kzoacn/md5-html/README.md

 ## Generate

+The total runnig time will be roughly 5 days, but after the first running, updating suffix is ~0.5 hour.

 If you want to update suffix (i.e. content below `[MD5]`), just execute `python3 suffix.py` again after editing `index.hml`.

 ## Check